-More detailed information about extensions can be found on the electronic course profile.
+More detailed information about extensions can be found in the electronic course profile 5.4 Other Assessment Information.
 Please note extensions will only be granted in exceptional circumstances.

 The assessment criteria sheet for the Research Report will be uploaded to the course blackboard site well in advance of the due date.